ParmeshwarSalunke/Data_Analysis-Projects-/README.md

 "Welcome to our Power BI project!
-This report provides insights into our sales data.
-Data was sourced from our internal database and transformed using Power Query.
-The report includes visualizations such as a sales trend line and a pie chart showing product categories.
-To interact with the report, use the filters provided.
+Directory" I have uploded some of the projects i have worked on , those are reports which draws meaning full insights from Raw data , I have used power-Bi for visulisation And power_querry and other tools for cleanig,sorting to make Raw data Workable.